 The present and future

-To date, most UAE women wear the Thawb during religious celebrations and social gatherings such as weddings.
+To date, most UAE women wear the thawb during religious celebrations and social gatherings such as weddings.
 Besides appealing to the local taste, it is viewed as an admired symbol for upholding traditional customs.
-Younger UAE women are more accustomed to modern international dress and seldom wear the Thawb.
-The future of the Thawb as a useful piece of a modern UAE woman’s wardrobe is uncertain.
+Younger UAE women are more accustomed to modern international dress and seldom wear the thawb.
+The future of the thawb as a useful piece of a modern UAE woman’s wardrobe is uncertain.
 Will it stay relevant or will it become folklore only to be used as a costume during traditional occasions?
 Time will tell.

-In the next post, we will look at the history and design of the traditional UAE Kandurah.
+In the next post, we will look at the history and design of the traditional UAE kandurah.
 If you have a story or memory about traditional Arab dress in your family, we would love to hear about it.
 Please contact us.